bencarlson/Sitecore-Commerce-v902-Scaled-Installation/README.md

 You should be able to pull up the default Sitecore content page:
 <http://xp902-cd/>

+### Fix indexes in CM
+At this point, the indexes likely will not be displayed in CM.
+To fix this, you'll need to do the following:

+<cm-docroot>\AppConfig\Sitecore\ContentSearch\Sitecore.ContentSearch.config
+<setting name="ContentSearch.Enabled" value="false" /> <- SET TO TRUE

+Change file extension:

+<cm-docroot>\AppConfig\Sitecore\Marketing.Operations.xMgmt\Sitecore.Marketing.Search.config.disabled to
+<cm-docroot>\AppConfig\Sitecore\Marketing.Operations.xMgmt\Sitecore.Marketing.Search.config

+What's interesting is if you just changed the first one, did an iisreset, and tested, the ui blows up on:
+No service for type 'Sitecore.Marketing.Search.TypeConverters.IStepStringConverter' has been registered.

+This is a case where both have to be changed in order to work.

 ### Copy Commerce XConnect Models

 Copy models json file from CM machine: xp902-cm\XConnectModels